-- A. Option 1: Solar Thermal Water Heating - A solar thermal water heating system must be installed at an appropriate location, sized to supply at least 75% of the annual domestic hot water demand.

-- The solar thermal water heating system installations must be fitted with insulated hot water storage tanks and insulated pipes, which are sized and fitted as per the manufacturer's recommendations.
+- A solar water heating system must be installed at an appropriate location, sized to supply at least 75% of the annual domestic hot water demand. - The solar water heating system installations must be fitted with insulated hot water storage tanks and insulated pipes, which are sized and fitted as per the manufacturer's recommendations.
 The minimum hot water storage capacity shall be 75% of the daily domestic hot water demand. - An auxiliary back-up heat source must be provided to supply hot water when the solar thermal supply is inadequate.
 This secondary heat source must also be capable to regularly boost the temperature in the hot water storage tank to 60° Celsius to limit the development of pathogens such as Legionella.
-The boosting shall be controlled by a thermostat.

-B. Option 2: Thermodynamic Water Heating

-- A thermodynamic water heating system must be installed to supply at least 75% of the annual domestic hot water demand. - The hot water storage tank must be sized for the maximum heating capacity of the heat pump. - An auxiliary back-up heat source must be provided if the heat pump cannot heat water up to 60° Celsius.
+The boosting shall be controlled by a thermostat. - Provisions must be made to prevent scalding: The delivered hot water temperature shall not exceed 50° Celsius. - B. Option 2: Air Source Heat Pump Water Heater - Air source heat pumps must be installed to supply at least 75% of the annual domestic hot water demand. - The hot water storage tank must be sized for the maximum heating capacity of the heat pump. - An auxiliary back-up heat source must be provided if the heat pump cannot heat water up to 60° Celsius.
 This secondary heat source must be capable to regularly boost the temperature in the hot water storage tank to 60° Celsius to limit the development of pathogens such as Legionella.
-The boosting shall be controlled by a thermostat.
+The boosting shall be controlled by a thermostat. - Provisions must be made to prevent scalding: The delivered hot water temperature shall not exceed 50° Celsius.

 - Buildings do not need to comply with this article if a photovoltaic (PV) system is installed at the time of construction on an area equivalent to 30% of the Net Roof Area.
-The PV system must be connected to the building. - The solar thermal water heating system may provide less than 75% of the domestic hot water demand if the available Net Roof Area is not sufficient.
-In this case, the solar thermal water heating system must cover the total Net Roof Area excluding the areas for MEP equipment, vents and the access areas for maintenance.
-The Net Roof Area is defined in the article 303.02 'Onsite PV Readiness'.
+The PV system must be connected to the building. - The solar water heating system may provide less than 75% of the domestic hot water demand if the available Net Roof Area is not sufficient.
+In this case, the solar water heating system must cover the total Net Roof Area excluding the areas for MEP equipment, vents and the access areas for maintenance.
+The Net Roof Area is defined in The article 303.02 'Onsite PV Readiness'.